microsoft/gov-solutions/_data_models/hr-administration.md

 The model begins with core workforce entities: **Person**, **User**, **Organization Unit**, **Location**, **Job Series**, and **Grade-Rank**.
 Together these tables establish who an employee is, where they work, what position series they belong to, and what grade or rank they hold.
 Building on that, the **HR Position** and **HR Position Assignment** tables define official positions within the organization and the employees who occupy them, while the **HR Position Description** provides the authoritative record of duties, qualifications, and classification standards.

-From this foundation, the module focuses on personnel actions and change management. **HR Change Request** captures requests for adjustments—such as reassignments, promotions, or duty location changes—typed through the **HR Change Request Type** table. **HR Action Type** and **HR Personnel Action** then document formal personnel actions, ensuring they are properly categorized, approved, and recorded for compliance. **HR Personnel Impact** extends this by linking actions to broader outcomes, such as organizational realignments or workforce reductions.
+From this foundation, the module focuses on personnel actions and change management. **HR Change Request** captures requests for adjustments—such as reassignments, promotions, or duty location changes—typed through the **HR Action Type** table. **HR Personnel Action** then documents formal personnel actions, ensuring they are properly categorized, approved, and recorded for compliance. **HR Personnel Impact** extends this by linking actions to broader outcomes, such as organizational realignments or workforce reductions.

 The module also addresses the full spectrum of HR-related requests and accommodations.
 Employees can submit **HR Time Off Requests**, which are detailed through **HR Time Off Details** to cover specific dates and leave categories.
 The model supports specialized leave programs with **HR VLTP Donation** for voluntary leave transfer.
 Flexible work arrangements are tracked through **HR Telework Requests**, while **HR Comp Overtime Requests** capture compensatory time and overtime approval processes.